square/square-php-sdk/README.md

 Installing
 -----

 The PHP SDK is available on Packagist.
-The reccomended way to install is via [Composer](https://getcomposer.org/), simply run:
+The recommended way to install is via [Composer](https://getcomposer.org/), simply run:

 ```
 $ composer require square/square